Schedule a consultation today

 At Hogan Omidi, PC, our Denver high net worth divorce lawyers understand how these issues factor into a high-asset divorce.
 We have guided hundreds of executives and professionals, as well as spouses of executives and professionals, in the Denver metro area and throughout Colorado through their divorces.

-Our attorneys have experience dealing with the unusual elements of income or assets of business executives, professionals, and business owners, including:
+Our attorneys in Denver, Colorado have experience dealing with the unusual elements of income or assets of business executives, professionals, and business owners, including:

 • Company stock